 The Authority follows the accrual basis of accounting, whereby revenues and expenses are recognized in the period earned or incurred.
-The measurement focus is on the determination of change in net position, net position, and cash flows.
+The measurement focus is on the determination of net income, financial position, and cash flows.
 All transactions are accounted for in a single all-inclusive enterprise fund.